zack-bitcoin/chalang/docs/data_structures.md

 To store memory, the VM has a main stack, a seconds stack, and it allows you to store variables.
+Both stacks are LIFO stacks.
+Last in is first out.

 These are the types of data that can be stored as variables, or on the stack:
 *lists,